10 Facts You Need to Know About Colon Cancer

 Now that you know the facts, talk to your primary care provider about your colorectal cancer risks and when you would need to be screened.

-Loyola Medicine's digestive health program offers colonoscopies at three locations:
+Loyola Medicine's digestive health program offers colonoscopies at two locations:

 Several Loyola gastroenterologists routinely perform screening colonoscopies including: